Active skeptic regarding the hypothesis of catastrophic anthropogenic climate change.

 Won the USBC (Open Team Trials) in 2003 and 2009.

-Bronze medal in the 2003 Bermuda Bowl.
+Bronze medal in the 2003 Bermuda Bowl - lost to the Nickell team.

 Second in NABC Fast Open Pairs 2004, 2006.